jones58/brutalist-map/README.md

 - edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).
 - Edit media queries for tablet
 - Keep testing and editing for different screen sizes.
 Use chrome, safari, firefox.
 Also browserstack and 192.168.0.254... on phone.
-- List of places visited - Could be in table format. when click on something - might be hard to add this to visited element.
 - Accessibility - go through docs and see if there are any accessibility issues, use lighthouse too.
 - Check got all places from paper brutalist map.
 - Add Alton Estate.